Cerwym/copilot-jiratools/README.md

 - No credentials are logged to the console
 - Tokens are only stored in memory during execution

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test your changes
+5. Submit a pull request

+## Releasing

+To create a new release:

+1. Run the release script: `./scripts/release.sh 1.0.1`
+2. This will create a git tag and trigger the GitHub Actions workflow
+3. The workflow will build binaries for all platforms and create a GitHub release
+4. Update the Homebrew formula: `./scripts/update-homebrew-formula.sh 1.0.1`

 ## Development

 To extend this tool:
 1. Add new command methods to `Program.cs`
 2. Update the command-line parser and help text
 3. Add any specialized client methods to `JiraClient.cs`
+4. Test your changes across platforms